“The field of radiology incorporates a wide range of digital imaging technologies and provides many different career opportunities."

 Nature of Work

-DPMI Principal Dr. Aruna Singh says, a career in radiologic technology can lead in many directions.
-Radiologic technologists are needed in every healthcare setting.
+DPMI Principal Dr. Aruna Singh says, a career in radiology technology can lead in many directions.
+Radiology technologists are needed in every healthcare setting.
 You could work in a large hospital, a suburban outpatient clinic or a rural physician’s office.
 You could specialize in dozens of clinical areas ranging from prenatal care to orthopedics.
 You could manage an entire radiology department, including its budget and personnel.
-You could teach, inspiring new generations of radiologic technologists, or you could perform research that leads to breakthroughs in diagnostic imaging or radiation therapy.
+You could teach, inspiring new generations of radiology technologists, or you could perform research that leads to breakthroughs in diagnostic imaging or radiation therapy.
 With additional education, you could become a radiologist assistant, expanding your capabilities by serving as a radiologist extender.
-The boundaries of your career in radiologic technology are determined only by your own abilities and interests.
+The boundaries of your career in radiology technology are determined only by your own abilities and interests.

 Necessary Skills and Qualities